nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 03 - Transcription.md

 36:51.660 --> 37:01.540 and the dwarf is starting to show signs of like elemental attunement um

-37:01.540 --> 37:12.940 from which you, Hurgen, you would kind of recognize this a little bit um
+37:01.540 --> 37:12.940 from which you, Hurgan, you would kind of recognize this a little bit um

 37:12.940 --> 37:16.540 but um

-37:22.540 --> 37:29.640 uh as you've seen something similar from Demlur only this is more of a fire based
+37:22.540 --> 37:29.640 uh as you've seen something similar from Demlor only this is more of a fire based

 37:29.640 --> 37:31.460 um attunement where

 37:31.460 --> 37:31.520 um

-37:31.540 --> 37:36.220 Demlur is more metal based but it looks very very similar
+37:31.540 --> 37:36.220 Demlor is more metal based but it looks very very similar

 37:36.220 --> 37:44.000 um then further on you see at the center of the at the center of the